sidney-eliot/3d-artists-handbook/content/Image File Format.md

 Compression can be lossless or lossy.
 Lossless allows to reconstruct the original values as is.
 Lossy compression leverages that the human perception doesn't notice slight quality degradation.
 It can therefore reach higher compression ratios.
 Lossless vs lossy does not influence the save speed but compression speeds up save time.

 ### Alpha (Occlusion/ Transparency/ Opacity)

-#### Straight Alpha/ Unassociated Alpha/ Un-matted Alpha
+>[!info] Straight Alpha/ Unassociated Alpha/ Un-matted Alpha
+>
-- Can't model pixels that are simultaneously emissive and semi-transparent
+>- Can't model pixels that are simultaneously emissive and semi-transparent

-#### Premultiplied Alpha/ Associated Alpha/ Matted Alpha
+>[!info] Premultiplied Alpha/ Associated Alpha/ Matted Alpha
+>
-- Can store pixels that are simultaneously emissive and semi-transparent
+>- Can store pixels that are simultaneously emissive and semi-transparent
-- Suitable for VFX/Compositing
+>- Suitable for VFX/Compositing

 ### Comparison
-⚠ Take this image with a grain of salt
+⚠️ Take this image with a grain of salt

 ![[Pasted image 20230604224021.png]]